AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/blog-post-work-in-progress/appflowy-with-supabase-wip.md

-# Authentication and Data Storage for AppFlowy Using Supabase
+# Self-hosting AppFlowy Free Using Supabase

+AppFlowy is a privacy-first, open source workspace for your notes, wikis, projects, and more.
+You are in charge of your data and customizations, with no vendor lock-in.

+Over the past year, we've been working hard alongside thousands of community members towards our mission: to empower everyone to create workspaces that suit their needs, without limits on what's possible.
+We have been determined to uphold our three core values from the very beginning:
+- Data privacy first
+- Reliable native experience
+- Community-driven extensibility

+Today, we're pleased to share that AppFlowy can now be self-hosted.
+This article will delve into what's behind the scenes and guide you on how to self-host AppFlowy using Supabase.

 ## Introducing Cloud Enabled AppFlowy

-AppFlowy is built with local app features in mind to keep it simple and user friendly.
-However, given the frequent requests for a cloud version, we're pleased to share that AppFlowy can now be cloud-enabled.

 In order to implement cloud features such as user sign-ins and data storage, we've partnered with [Supabase](https://supabase.com/), an open-source alternative to [Firebase](https://firebase.google.com/).